d-pac/comparative-selection/README.md

 The algorithm accepts a queue (Array) of items, then:

-1.  pseudo-randomizes the queue order
+1.  pseudo-randomizes the items list
-2.  sorts the queue by `compared.length`
+2.  sorts the list by the number of comparisons each item has been featured in
 3.  retains the first item as 'selected'
 4.  retains the next valid item as 'opponent':
-    -   either, the next item in the (shuffled) queue when 'selected' has no previous comparisons.
+    -   either, the next item in the (shuffled) list when 'selected' has no previous comparisons.
-    -   or, the next item in the (shuffled) queue 'selected' hasn't been compared to yet.
+    -   or, the next item in the (shuffled) list 'selected' hasn't been compared to yet.
 5.  returns both items

 ## Install